vegaprotocol/vegacapsule/readme.md

 #### Bootstrap with autoinstall ####
 Bootstrap with autoinstall will automatically download required binaries as a first step of the process.
 Either **--install** or **--install-release-tag** flags can be used.
-The former installes latest version and the latter installes from given release tag.
+The former installs latest version and the latter installs from given release tag.

 ```bash
 vegacapsule network bootstrap --config-path=net_confs/config.hcl --install